nrfconnect/sdk-nrf/samples/suit/flash_companion/README.rst

 .. _SB_CONFIG_SUIT_BUILD_FLASH_COMPANION:

 SB_CONFIG_SUIT_BUILD_FLASH_COMPANION - Configuration for the firmware
-   This option enables the sample and builds it during the Sysbuild.
+   This option enables the sample and builds it during the sysbuild.

 Building and running
 ********************